Whirling Dervishes: Attending A Sema Ceremony in Istanbul, Turkey

 I almost felt like a bit of an intruder to be watching someone undergo a spiritual journey before my eyes, yet at the same time, it was the kind of thing where I couldn’t stop looking.
 It was fascinating.

-Whirling dervish performance in Istanbul, Turkey audience mesmerized by the performance
+Whirling dervish performance in Istanbul, Turkey audience mesmerized by the performance and in total awe

 History of the Whirling Dervishes